kubernetes-sigs/kind/site/content/docs/user/loadbalancer.md

 or downlading one of the [released binaries](https://github.com/kubernetes-sigs/cloud-provider-kind/releases).

-Cloud Provider KIND runs as a standalone binary in your host and connects to your KIND cluster and provision new Load Balancer containers for your Services.
+Cloud Provider KIND runs as a standalone binary in your host and connects to your KIND cluster and provisions new Load Balancer containers for your Services.
 It requires privileges to open ports on the system and to connect to the container runtime.

 ## Using LoadBalancer